vishruthdevan/portfolio/content/poems/detachment.md

 Who does it solely to screw over strangers;

 I write this because I can,
-Without intentions of creating an aphorism:
+Not to create an aphorism:
 I'd want me to be, because I can,
-Not to run an agenda guided by determinism.
+Not to run an agenda of determinism.